kaamrul/Java-Programming/README.md

 ```
 *So if I had to write a class based on states and behaviours of House.
 I can do it like this: States can be represented as instance variables and behaviours as methods of the class.
 We will see how to create classes in the next section of this guide.*

-### What is a Class?
-A class can be defined as a template/blueprint of object.

 #### Example
 ```.java
 class House {